Synthetixio/SIPs/SIPS/sip-Binary_Competition.md

 ### Technical Specification
 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->
 The implementation should not require much overhead as the price feeds are already there.
 Changes to the contracts are intended to be minimal.
-UI should support users to choose whether they want an asset to bet against a strike priced or against another asset in 1 to 1 comparison.
+UI should support users to choose whether they want an asset to bet against a strike priced or against another asset with a provided weight factor, defaulting to 1.
 UI charts would need to be adapted to show both coins in the market.

 ### Test Cases